-Kyle creates real estate and economic development strategies that address key public policy priorities and strengthen communities.
+Kyle creates real estate and economic development strategies that address public policy priorities and strengthen communities.

-Kyle’s work advances master planning, transportation, and economic development initiatives.
-He is based in Raleigh and works with our clients throughout North America.
+Kyle’s practice focuses on economic development, community planning, and transportation initiatives.
+He is based in Massachusetts and works with clients throughout North America.

 Prior to joining HR&A, Kyle worked as a Consultant at the global management and strategy consultancy Monitor Group (now Monitor Deloitte).
 Kyle holds a Masters in City and Regional Planning from the University of North Carolina at Chapel Hill, where he received the Louise Venable Coker Award for Best Masters Project.
 He graduated summa cum laude from Tufts University with a Bachelor of Arts in history and economics.

 International Economic Development Council, Member